 The thing about callings is that you have to realize that you have more than one calling at a time.

 For example God has called me to a web designer, a husband, a writer, a board member in a ministry, and a supermodel.

 Just because I have the calling of being a good husband doesn’t mean that I leave everything else behind and do that one thing.
 Just because I have the gift of music doesn’t mean I leave everything else behind to go on tour year round.

 To do God’s Will you have to manage all the callings you have.

 Your life is like a taco.
-You can’t just focus on making sure one ingredient is really good but leaving other ingredients out on the counter getting all soggy and mushy.
-Cause when you finally put your taco together, it’ll taste like New Jersey.
+You can’t just focus on making one ingredient really good but leaving other ingredients out on the counter getting all soggy and mushy.
+Cause when you finally put your taco together, you’ll pretty much have something from Taco Bell.